-The interior architecture uses a barrel vault, gentle curves and substantial gateways to inform procession and sequence in an intuitive and logical way.
-Trayed ceilings, layered mouldings and dramatic spatial interaction make this house a vibrant reflection of the thoughtful and intelligent process between client, architect and builder
+The interior architecture uses a barrel vault, gentle curves, and substantial gateways to inform procession and sequence intuitively and logically.
+Trayed ceilings, layered mouldings, and dramatic spatial interaction make this house a vibrant reflection of the thoughtful and intelligent process between client, architect, and builder.

 Bierly Drake Interiors, Inc.